tendermint/tendermint/docs/architecture/adr-065-custom-event-indexing.md

 perspective, operators should not notice a difference apart from a configuration change.

+We omit `EventSink` implementation details as it should be fairly straightforward to map the existing business logic to the new APIs.

 2. `PSQLEventSink`

 This type of `EventSink` indexes block and transaction events into a [PostgreSQL](https://www.postgresql.org/).